jpjones76/SeisIO.jl/docs/src/Help/working_with_data.rst

 .. function:: timestamp()

-Return current UTC time formatted yyyy-mm-ddTHH:MM:SS.uuu.
+Return current UTC time formatted yyyy-mm-ddTHH:MM:SS.

 .. function:: track_off!(S)

-Turn off tracking in S and return a boolean vector of which channels were added or altered significantly.
+Turn off tracking in S and return a boolean vector of which channels were added or changed.

 .. function:: track_on!(S)